wellyshen/react-cool-dimensions/README.md

     // for instance, 0px - 319px (currentBreakpoint = xs), 320px - 479px (currentBreakpoint = sm) and so on
     breakpoints: { xs: 0, sm: 320, md: 480, lg: 640 },
     onResize: ({ currentBreakpoint }) => {
-      // Now the event callback will only be triggered once for each breakpoint
+      // Now the event callback will be triggered when breakpoint is changed
       // we can also access the "currentBreakpoint" here },
   });